 You can get stroke rehabilitation at home, in outpatient clinics, or at specialized rehab facilities such as The Bridge Care Suites.
 Such facilities have an expert team of doctors and therapists that can guide the recovery process.
 You’ll receive the psychological and physical support you need along with detailed information to manage your condition.

-At The Bridge Care Suites, we understand the importance of involving family members, spouses, and caregivers for a streamlined rehabilitation process.
+At The Bridge Care Suites, we understand the importance of involving family members, spouses, and caregivers in a streamlined rehabilitation process.
 With the expertise of our nurses and recovery team, you can regain the self-assurance to live life to the fullest again.

 For more information, contact us at The Bridge Care Suites.
 Or, check out this video for a preview of our services.